-We consent to the incorporation by reference in the Post-Effective Amendment No. 1 to the Registration Statement of Gencor Industries, Inc. on Form S-8 for the registration of 3,556,000 (\$.10 par value) shares of its common stock issuable pursuant to its 1992 Stock Option Plan, 1996 Stock Option Agreements and 1997 Stock Option Plan (SEC File Number 333-61769) and in the related prospectus of our report dated December 9, 2015 with respect to the consolidated financial statements of Gencor Industries, Inc. and subsidiaries included in this Annual Report on Form 10-K for the year ended September 30, 2015.
+We consent to the incorporation by reference in the Post-Effective Amendment No. 1 to the Registration Statement of Gencor Industries, Inc. on Form S-8 for the registration of 3,556,000 (\$.10 par value) shares of its common stock issuable pursuant to its 1992 Stock Option Plan, 1996 Stock Option Agreements and 1997 Stock Option Plan (SEC File Number 333-61769) and in the related prospectus of our report dated December 2, 2016, relating to the consolidated financial statements of Gencor Industries, Inc. (the "Company") and the effectiveness of the Company's internal control over financial reporting, included in this Annual Report on Form 10-K of the Company for the year ended September 30, 2016.